Safety Behaviours: Short-Term Relief, Long-Term Anxiety

 Breaking Free from the Safety Behaviour Trap

-Recognizing and addressing safety behaviours is a crucial step toward long-term anxiety management and is often overlooked in therapy (or sometimes therapists can teach you safety behaviours to “manage” your anxiety):
+Recognizing and addressing safety behaviours is key for long-term anxiety management.
+This step is often missed in therapy.
+Sometimes, therapists teach safety behaviours to help manage anxiety.

-Self-awareness: Start by identifying your safety behaviours.
-Keep a journal to record situations that trigger anxiety and the behaviours you engage in to cope.
+1. Self-awareness: Start by identifying your safety behaviours.
+Keep a journal.
+Write down what makes you anxious and how you cope.

-1. Challenge Beliefs: Question the beliefs that underlie your safety behaviours.
+2. Challenge Beliefs.
+Question the beliefs that underlie your safety behaviours.
 Are your fears rational, or are they exaggerated?
 Challenging these beliefs can help you reevaluate the necessity of your safety behaviours.

-2. Gradual Exposure: Gradual exposure to anxiety-provoking situations, with the help of a therapist if needed, can help desensitize you to your triggers and reduce the reliance on safety behaviours.
+3. Gradual Exposure.
+Gradual exposure to anxiety-provoking situations can help desensitize you to your triggers.
+It can also help reduce the reliance on safety behaviours.

-3. Seek Professional Help: If safety behaviours are significantly impacting your life, consider seeking help from a therapist or psychologist who specializes in anxiety disorders.
+4. Seek Professional Help.
+If safety behaviours are affecting your life, think about talking to a therapist or psychologist who knows about anxiety disorders.
 They can provide guidance and strategies to overcome these behaviours.

 How do I find an anxiety therapist who can help me with my anxiety behaviours?